-The economic limit was found to occur at end 2026 in the Proved case, end 2027 in the Proved plus Probable case and end 2030 in the Proved plus Probable plus Possible cases.
-Resulting Reserves of gas and condensate are reported in the Executive Summary section in Table 1, and the corresponding NPVs in Table 2.
+The economic limit was found to occur at end 2027 in the Proved case, end 2028 in the Proved plus Probable case and end 2030 in the Proved plus Probable plus Possible cases.
+Resulting Reserves of gas and condensate are reported in Table 1 of the Executive Summary, and the corresponding NPVs in Table 2.